Being safer with apps

 Free public Wi-Fi can be a convenient way to access the internet while you're out and about, but it's not very secure.

 It's best not to use any apps that require a password when you're using free public Wi-Fi.
 Not for your bank.
 Not for a government service.
-Not even for the App Store or Play Store.
+Not even for the App Store or Google Play.

-Well done.
-You've now reached the end of the Being safer with apps activity.
+You've completed the Being safer with apps activity.